Maliksidk19/shadcn-datetime-picker/README.md

 ![shadcn-ui-date-time-picker](image.png)

-In this one, their is a slight layout shift issue, if you have any idea how to fix please feel free to send a pull request
+In this one, their is a slight layout shift issue on the time picker select component, This only happens if i try to use the select component on popover, else it's working fine.
+If you have any idea how to fix please feel free to make changes to code.

 # Version 2